JRF007/CECS327_DFS2_assignment/README.md

 - `distributed_sort_file(input_filename, output_filename)` → sorts records of the form `key,value` and stores the sorted result as a new DFS file

 ## Paxos Replication
-This project includes a simplified Paxos-style replication layer for DFS updates.
-A leader proposes an operation with a sequence number.
-The replicas receive ACCEPT messages, and then LEARN messages.
+This project includes a simplified Paxos-style protocol to coordinate replicated DFS updates.
+A leader first proposes an operation with a sequence number.
+The replicas then receive ACCEPT messages, and then LEARN messages.
 Once a majority confirms the operation, the update is committed and applied in the same order across replicas.
-In our implementation, replicated writes are used during file page storage, and Paxos commit messages are printed during execution for debugging.
+Replication is performed with a replication factor of 3 using successor-based placement in the Chord ring.
+We used Paxos to coordinate the metadata updates after file creation and append, after sorting, and during deletion.
+During execution, Paxos messages and commit decisions are printed to demonstrate agreement and ordering.

 ## Distributed Sorting
 The system supports distributed sorting of files containing records in the format (key,value).